-On the other hand, Crested Larks on the coastal area of northern Mauritania (subspecies balsaci, which belong to the senegallensis group) have longer bills as well (but still shorter than in macrorhyncha, at least the typical birds found in the core area known to birders – between Merzouga and Ouarzazate).
+On the other hand, Crested Larks on the coastal area of northern Mauritania (subspecies balsaci, which belong to the senegallensis group) have longer bills (but still shorter than in typical macrorhyncha found in the core area known to birders who visit Morocco – between Merzouga and Ouarzazate).

-- See photos of Crested Larks of the senegallensis group (subspecies balsaci?) taken at Nouakchott, Mauritania in January 2017 by Robert Tovey.
+- Photos of Crested Larks of the senegallensis group (subspecies balsaci?) taken at Nouakchott, Mauritania, in January 2017 by Robert Tovey.

-- See photos of Crested Larks of the senegallensis group taken at Ndiaël, northern Senegal in January 2016 by Frédéric Bacuez (the last five photos).
+- Photos of Crested Larks of the senegallensis group taken at Ndiaël, northern Senegal, in January 2016 by Frédéric Bacuez (the last five photos).

-- Here are a few examples of Maghreb Larks as well: at Mhamid, at the edge of Ouarzazate and at Rissani.
+- Here are a few examples of Maghreb Larks from Morocco as well: at Mhamid, at the edge of Ouarzazate and at Rissani.

 Galerida larks at Aousserd and Oued Dahab in general: